-5. The factory provides required documents for audits
+5. The factory provides required documents for vendor audits

 Factory audits tend to focus on the factory itself, rather than the product being manufactured therein.
 Regardless of whether an audit is checking quality management, environmental management, social compliance or some other area, the auditor will usually ask factory staff to provide certain documentation and records, which may include any of the following:

-Despite the potential benefits of hiring the help of third-party QC, there are several things a QC company can?t control.
-And while getting an inspection completed sounds simple, it can be more difficult depending on the supplier.
-Some are quite easy to deal with, while others set a new standard for being difficult.
+Despite the potential benefits of hiring the help of third-party QC, there are several things a QC company can't control.
+And while getting an on-site inspection completed sounds simple, it can be more difficult depending on the suppliers.
+Some are quite easy to work with, while others set a new standard for being simply difficult.

 You may want a particular supplier to fill an order?and that supplier likely appreciates your business.
-But a product inspection or factory audit is often a vital part of that exchange that requires full cooperation from your supplier.
+But a product inspection or factory audit is often a vital part of that exchange that requires full cooperation from your suppliers.
 Ultimately, you call the shots.
-And if the factory inhibits inspection altogether, you might be better off finding a new one.
+And if the factory doesn't allow pre-shipment inspection altogether, you might be better off finding a new one.